ourworldventures/info_ourworld/src/litepaper/invest/invest.md

 OurWorld Venture Creator offers investors an attractive and flexible investment opportunity through a tokenized bond, with the potential to convert at a discounted rate into shares of OurWorld Venture Creator, TFTech or any of the other startups as created by the Venture Creator.

+## Do I have to be a big investor

+Certainly not, anyone who aligns with our mission and vision and is capable of investing over 50,000 USD is more than welcome to join us.
+We have already 90 investors right now, join our family.

 ## Concrete Status

-- 5m EUR termsheet signed: DAVG
+- 5m EUR termsheet signed: DAVG (Swiss/Lux fund)
   - DD (Due Dilligence) Done
   - We expect 5m EUR to arrive Q1 2024
 - 10m EUR investment agreement signed, with option for 20m